hmc-cs111-fall2015/language-design/README.md

    + challenge your currently held beliefs about programmers and programming languages
    + identify good and bad practices for language design
-   + understand more about the benefits and drawbacks of DSLs.
+   + understand more about the benefits and drawbacks of DSLs

 To do so, you'll read about language design, then answer some questions, citing the readings as evidence.